-However, you do not want too large of a position in bonds an too small of a position in stocks.
-If this is the case, you will likely miss large move to the upside.
+However, you do not want too large of a position in bonds and too small of a position in stocks.
+If this is the case, you will likely miss a large move to the upside.
 And missing large positive moves can be devastating to your long-term portfolio value and your financial goals.
-In fact, staying invested and participating in the stock market’s highest performing days is crucial.
-According to Putnam, if you were to have invested $10,000 in 2003 and you were to miss the market’s 10 best days over the next 15 years, you would’ve lost $20,460 in upside potential, or 4.89% in annual returns.
+In fact, staying invested and participating in the stock market’s highest-performing days is crucial.
+According to Putnam, if you were to have invested $10,000 in 2003 and you were to miss the market’s 10 best days over the next 15 years, you would’ve lost $20,460 in upside potential or 4.89% in annual returns.

 On days when the S&P 500 was down, Treasury bonds were more likely than not to help dampen those negative days.
 This is the whole point behind diversification.
 By not having all of your eggs in one basket, you reduce your risk by splitting your money between these two different asset classes.